javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Summary

-Всплывающие окна используются нечасто. Ведь загрузить новую информацию можно динамически, с помощью технологии AJAX, а показать -- в элементе `<div>`, расположенным над страницей (`z-index`). Ещё одна альтернатива -- тег `<iframe>`.

-Но в некоторых случаях всплывающие окна бывают очень даже полезны. Например, отдельное окно сервиса онлайн-консультаций. Посетитель может ходить по сайту в основном окне, а общаться в чате -- во вспомогательном.

-Если вы хотите использовать всплывающее окно, предупредите посетителя об этом, так же и при использовании `target="_blank"` в ссылках или формах. Иконка открывающегося окошка на ссылке поможет посетителю понять, что происходит и не потерять оба окна из поля зрения.
+Popup windows are used rarely, as there are alternatives: loading and displaying information in-page, or in iframe.

+If we're going to open a popup, a good practice is to inform the user about it.
+An "opening window" icon near a link or button would allow the visitor to survive the focus shift and keep both windows in mind.

 - A popup can be opened by the `open(url, name, params)` call.
 It returns the reference to the newly opened window.
 - Browsers block `open` calls from the code outside of user actions.
 Usually a notification appears, so that a user may allow them.
 - Browsers open a new tab by default, but if sizes are provided, then it'll be a popup window.
 - The popup may access the opener window using the `window.opener` property.
 - The main window and the popup can freely read and modify each other if they havee the same origin.
-Otherwise, they can change location of each other and [exchange messages](cross-window-communication).
+Otherwise, they can change location of each other and [exchange messages.

-Methods and properties:

-- To close the popup: use `close()` call.
+To close the popup: use `close()` call.
 Also the user may close them (just like any other windows).
 The `window.closed` is `true` after that.

 - Methods `focus()` and `blur()` allow to focus/unfocus a window.
-Sometimes.
+But they don't work all the time.
 - Events `focus` and `blur` allow to track switching in and out of the window.
 But please note that a  window may still be visible even in the background state, after `blur`.
-- ...And a few scrolling and resizing methods.

-If we're going to open a popup, a good practice is to inform the user about it.
-If there's a link that opens a popup, we could place an icon near it, so that visitor can survive the focus shift and keep both windows in mind.